OvermindDL1/overminddl1.github.io/posts/embedding-elm-in-phoenix.rst

 First things first, make sure you already have nodejs (6+), npm, Elm, Erlang, Elixir, and Phoenix installed.

-So lets start with a basic phoenix app, will be using normal integer IDs in the model, using brunch (webpack is **so** slow in my testing in comparison), and just fairly stock.
+So lets start with a basic phoenix app, will be using normal integer IDs in the model, using brunch as that is what comes with Phoenix (feel free to adjust to your own if you use another bundler), and just fairly stock.
 Let's name it, oh, MyServer.
 So let's run this in your shell of choice:

 .. code:: bash
 	:number-lines: